devanshumali45/devanshumali45/README.md

 - 👋 Hi, I’m @devanshumali45
 - 👀 I’m interested in Machine Learning, Web Development, Competitive Programming, and Blockchain Development.
 - 🌱 I’m currently learning ...
-Data Structures and Reactjs.
+Java and Spring.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...